naparuba/tanuki-www/content/pages/docs/agent/options.md

     * `server` - Server RPC address.
 Default 8300.

-* `recursor` - This flag provides an address of an upstream DNS server that is used to recursively resolve queries if they are not inside the service domain for consul.
-For example, a node can use Consul directly as a DNS server, and if the record is outside of the "consul." domain, the query will be resolved upstream using this server.
+* `recursor` - This flag provides an address of an upstream DNS server that is used to recursively resolve queries if they are not inside the service domain for XXX.
+For example, a node can use XXX directly as a DNS server, and if the record is outside of the "XXX." domain, the query will be resolved upstream using this server.

 * `skip_leave_on_interrupt` - This is the similar to`leave_on_terminate` but
   only affects interrupt handling.
-By default, an interrupt causes Consul to gracefully leave, but setting this to true disables that.
+By default, an interrupt causes XXX to gracefully leave, but setting this to true disables that.
 Defaults to false.
   Interrupts are usually from a Control-C from a shell.